-Last year we let only 1200 properties, housing around 6% of the 19,000 households on our housing register.
+Last year we let only 1,100 properties, housing around 7% of the over 14,000 households on our housing register.
 Less than half of these properties had more than one bedroom.

 Most council properties in Islington are allocated to families in greatest need who have lived in Islington for three or more years, and include:

 - Islington Council tenants who are living in homes bigger than they need, which then frees up a bigger home.

 - Islington Council tenants who need to move so that we can renovate the home that they are in.

 - Islington residents who social services have told us need to be housed.

 - Islington residents who have a life threatening or serious medical condition made worse by their current housing.